bidyut10/bishnupur_tourism_frontend/README.md

 - Admin can login using predefined email and password
 - Admin can view order details by giving order id
 - Admin can cancel and checkin orders

+## Tech Stack

-- Front end made using Vite, React JS, Tailwind CSS, and JavaScript
+- Front end: Vite, React JS, Tailwind CSS, and JavaScript
-- Front end hosted on Netlify
+- Front end hosting: Netlify
-- Back end made using Node JS, Express JS, and JWT for authentication
+- Back end: Node JS, Express JS, and JWT for authentication
+- Back end hosting: Railway
-- API testing done using Postman
+- API testing: Postman
-- Database used: MongoDB
+- Database: MongoDB
+- Email service: Nodemailer

+The front end of the website is built using Vite, React JS, Tailwind CSS, and JavaScript.
+The website is hosted on Netlify, which provides a fast and reliable hosting solution.

+The back end of the website is built using Node JS and Express JS, with JWT used for authentication.
+The back end is hosted on Railway, which is a platform that provides easy deployment and scaling for Node JS apps.

-- Nodemailer used for sending order details to the user given email
+The API endpoints are tested using Postman, which is a popular tool for testing APIs.
+The data is stored in a MongoDB database, which is a popular NoSQL database.
+Nodemailer is used for sending order details to the user via email.

 ## Contact